Cost reduction analysis and your relationship with your Vendors

 Thus, cost reduction must aim at the elimination of wasteful elements in methods of doing things.
 It should not be at the cost of quality.
 Cost reduction is a continuous process of critically examining various elements of costs and each aspect of the business (i.e. procedures, methods, products, vendor and supplier management including financial planning, analytics, and ongoing monitoring of agreements and contracts.)

 Some businesses are concerned that conducting a business cost reduction analysis might damage their relationships with existing suppliers.
-It is indeed possible to cut costs while strengthening relationships with trusted suppliers.
+The better you understand the: marketplace, bench-marked deliverable’s, vendor standards – (pricing-terms-conditions-clauses) the closer you can manage the expectation of those deliverable’s raising the vendors quality and accountability.
+It is indeed possible to cut costs and improve delivery while, strengthening relationships with trusted suppliers.

 To seek rate reductions from current providers, you must do so in a positive manner.